-Families feel the strain as well.
-Student loan debt now tops $1 trillion, with the average borrower owing $27,000.
-Add in a tough jobs market, with one out of seven new four-year college graduates underemployed in May 2012,3 and it’s not surprising that nearly six million Americans ages 25 to 34 lived with their parents in 2011, according to a November 2011 study by the U.S. Census Bureau.
+Families feel the strain as well, with the average borrower owing $33,000.3 Add in a tough job market, with close to one out of six new four-year college graduates underemployed in March 2014,4 and it’s not surprising that 14% of Americans ages 24 to 34 lived with their parents in 2013, according to a Gallup poll released in February of that year.

-Other changes recently, either as part of new legislation or because certain features were allowed to expire, include the following:
+For those borrowing this academic year, rates on federal Stafford Loans (described below) for undergraduates have increased to 4.66% annually.
+Other recent changes, either as part of new legislation or because certain features were allowed to expire, include the following:

-- Rates on subsidized and unsubsidized Stafford loans taken out in subsequent years will be set at 2.05 percentage points above the yield on the 10-year Treasury note, and capped at 8.25% for undergraduate students.
+- Rates on future subsidized and unsubsidized Stafford Loans will be set at 2.05 percentage points above the yield on the 10-year Treasury note, and capped at 8.25% for undergraduate students.

-- Graduate students will no longer be eligible for subsidized Stafford loans, and their rates for unsubsidized Stafford loans will drop to 5.41%, with a cap of 9.5%.
+- Graduate students are no longer eligible for subsidized Stafford Loans, and their rates for unsubsidized Stafford Loans increase to 6.21% in 2014.

 - Graduate students and parents of dependent children taking out federal PLUS loans will face stricter standards to qualify.

-- Interest rates for parents and grad students taking out PLUS loans will drop to 6.41% this year, from 7.9% last year.
-Going forward, rates could rise, but would be capped at 10.5%.
+- Interest rates for parents and grad students taking out PLUS loans will rise to 7.21% this year, from 6.41% last year.
+Going forward, rates could rise even more but would be capped at 10.5%.